Healthdirect Free Australian health advice you can count on.

 What are the symptoms of a cold?

-Sometimes people have a low-grade fever with a cold.
+Sometimes you can also have a low-grade fever.
 Fever with a cold is more common in children than in adults.

 CHECK YOUR SYMPTOMS — Use the Symptom Checker and find out if you need to seek medical help.

-More than 200 types of viruses can cause a cold.
+There are more than 200 types of viruses that can cause a cold.
 Most cold viruses belong to 1 of 2 groups:

 The viruses that cause a cold are highly contagious (infectious).
 Colds may be spread by:

-• touching people, surfaces or objects that have cold virus on them
+• touching people, surfaces or objects that have the cold virus on them

-• breathing in virus from the air, from infected people coughing and sneezing
+• breathing in the virus from the air and when infected people cough or sneeze

 When should I see my doctor?